-Data Source: eASEAnalytics System; eV estmentAlliance is the ranking agency.
-Rankings are based on gross returns.
-Ranking out of 179 observations. (eV estmentAlliance's Large Cap Growth Universe.)
-The portfolio manager for the Growth Equity Strategies joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.
-Gross returns are net of trading costs.
-Net returns are gross returns less effective management fees.
+Source: eASE Analytics System; eVestment Alliance is the ranking agency.
+Ranking out of 187 observations. (eVestment Alliance's Large Cap Growth Universe.)
 Annualized performance is calculated as the geometric mean of the product's returns with respect to one year.
+Returns-based data are gross of management fees and net of trading costs.
 The highest (or most favorable) percentile rank is 1, and the lowest (or least favorable) percentile rank is 100.
 Rankings are subject to change.
 Although we believe it is reliable, we cannot guarantee the accuracy of data from a third party source.
-This information cannot be copied, reproduced or redistributed without authorization in any form.
-Any investment that has the possibility for profits also has the possibility of losses, including loss of principal.
-Please see Key Investment Risks at the end of this paper.
-Returns may increase or decrease as a result of currency fluctuations.

-The portfolio manager for the Growth Equity Strategies joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.
+This information cannot be copied or redistributed in any form.
+The Portoflio Manager for the Large Cap Growth Composite joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.
+Past performance is no guarantee of future results.